Welcome to today's edition of the Rush 24-7 podcast.

 I mean, it used to be a major politician faux pas.

-The Democrats would do it as a sign of uh one-upsmanship, but I don't think it's any big deal anymore.
+The Democrats would do it as a sign of one-upsmanship, but I don't think it's any big deal anymore.

 But anyway, what Obama's talking about here is the nuke deal.

-Uh he's he's going to say that if we do not all vote to support this, that means the Iranians will hit Israel.
+He's going to say that if we do not all vote to support this, that means the Iranians will hit Israel.

 I'm not kidding.

-That's what he's gonna say.
+That's what he's going to say.

 And who knows, whatever else.

-Uh, you might even say that this could suffice as a distraction.
+You might even say that this could suffice as a distraction.

 Boy, it is not good in the Democrat Party for Hillary Clinton right now in a whole lot of ways.